yifang0-0/balabala/lfur_ist.md

 ![](./IMG_5188.JPG)

 #### fridge
-- price: 10 euro
+- price: 20 euro
 - the magnets are not included :)
 ![](./IMG_5189.JPG)

-#### adjustable topping lights (*2)
+#### adjustable topping lights
-- price: 4 euro for each, 7 euro together
+- price: 4 euro
-- the bulbs are free, but only 3 are left.
+- the bulbs are free, ~~but only 3 are left.~~ only one left.
 You need 2 for one light.
 ![](./IMG_5190.JPG)

 #### curtains with rod (ikea)